cliffchew84/SG-Lib-Books/README.md

 supabase start
 ```

+> [!NOTE]
+> When in local development, to access magic-link emails sent from Supabase Auth, visit the Inbucket dashboard.
+The default location is<http://127.0.0.1:54324>, actual location can be found via `supabase start` command under the field `Inbucket URL:`.
+> The relevant documentation can be found [here](https://supabase.com/docs/guides/local-development/cli/testing-and-linting#testing-auth-emails).

 ##### Option B - Use a managed Supabase instance

 You will need a [free Supabase account](https://supabase.com/dashboard/sign-up) and a [free Google Cloud account](https://cloud.google.com).